 Plaza Luz, Pagadian City, Zamboanga del Sur

-The fountain has recently become the main attraction in the park with its lights and water formations synchronized to the beat of the music being played in its repertoire.
+The fountain has recently become the main attraction in the park with its lights and water formations synchronized to the beat of the music being played making an amazing repertoire.

 DAO DAO ISLAND